 Large dark red fruits, sweet and crisp, the harvest takes place in July, auto-fertile and very productive.
 Produces the last sweet cherries of the year, the harvest is carried out according to the years weather until the end of July.

-• Cherry Bush Morello
+• Cherry Morello

 A popular cooking cherry producing dark purple, large glossy cherries that are too tart to eat raw.
 Large crops of fruit are ready in August.
 Compact spreading habit.
 Self-fertile.